ondrej-kvasnovsky/design-patterns-handbook/structural-patterns/composite.md

 # Composite

 When ever we need to a tree structure, we use composite pattern.

-### Simple Composite
+### Example - Simple Composite

 There is a way to create really simple tree structure using composite patter \(but we have to omit few classes in order to make it really simplistic\).

 ```
 class TreeNode {